Luckybles/alx-low_level_programming/0x03-debugging/README.md

-this is just a debugging session
+this is a read me file